datasciencecampus/ft_digital_trade/README.md

 3) Check pre commit hooks run when you push a commit.
 If you do not see a list of checks in the terminal, there may be a problem.

 4) If you are unsure, create a notebook, create a graph using dummy data, run the notebook, push the changes to the repo.
 When you open GitHub in a browser you should only be able to see the code you created.
 If you can see the graph the setup is not correct.

+### Git Ignore
+Separate file management is done using a git ignore file in the repository.
+The git ignore file tells git to skip anything with certain file extensions. \
+This repository has been created using the 'cookie cutter repo template', this means that a git ignore file already exists. \
+**You should check the git ignore file contains all the types of data file in your project** \
+If you require more file extensions to be ignored, these can be added within .gitignore

 ### Create a virtual environment
 It is strongly recommended that you create a new environment for each project, to avoid dependency issues.
 This is where the package requirements for the repo can be installed.